 FINAL PROJECT

 The AI Goal Sentinel is a portable device that turns any regular soccer goal into a smart training system.
 You simply attach it to the crossbar, and it is ready to use.
-It automatically detects your shots and sends data instantly to your phone, showing you the speed of the ball and exactly where it entered the goal.
+It automatically detects your shots and sends data instantly to your phone or computer, showing you the speed of the ball and exactly where it entered the goal.
 It turns a normal practice session into a fun, measurable game.

 I am making this project because professional football tools are usually too expensive and hard to use for normal players.
 Most people cannot measure how fast they shoot or improve their accuracy with data.
 This project solves that problem by creating a cheap and easy-to-use device that lets anyone track their progress, just like professional athletes do.